esmero/archipelago-documentation/docs/metadatainarchipelago.md

 Drupal, the OSS CMS system Archipelago uses and extends, is RDB driven.
 This means that `Content Types` normally follow the idea of an *Entity* with *Fields* attached.
 Each of these *Fields* becomes then a Database Table and the sum of all these fields living under a `Content Type` definition, a fixed schema.

-For integration and interoperatibility reasons with the larger Drupal ecosystem, we inherit in Archipelago the idea of an *Entity*, in specific , a *Content Entity*  (Node) and  `Content Type` (Bundled fields for a Node).
+For integration and interoperability reasons with the larger Drupal ecosystem, we inherit in Archipelago the idea of an *Entity*, in specific , a *Content Entity*  (Node) and  `Content Type` (Bundled fields for a Node).
 But instead of generating (and encouraging) the use of hundreds of fixed fields to describe your Digital Objects we put all Metadata as JSON, means a **JSON BLOB**,  into a single smart Field of type `Strawberry Field`.

 We go a long way of making as much as possible flexible and dynamic.
 This also implies the definition (and separation) of what an *Archipelago Digital Object* (ADO)  is in our Architecture v/s what a general Drupal Content Type is (e.g a static page or a blog post) is defined in code as: "Any Content type that uses a Strawberry Field is an ADO and will be processed as such".
 No configuration is needed.
 In other words, all is a NODE but any node that uses a Strawberry Field gets a different treatment and will be named in Archipelago an ADO.